roseengineering/rftune/README.md

 ## Example

-To predict the properties of a 6 pole Chebyshev filter of 0.01 dB ripple centered at 2.3 GHz with a ripple bandwidth of 26.9 Mhz and an unloaded resonator Q of 1400, run:
+To predict the properties of a 6 pole Chebyshev filter of 0.01 dB ripple centered at 2.3 GHz with a ripple bandwidth of 26.9 Mhz and an unloaded resonator Q of 1400, run the following.
+(This filter is an example from Ness's paper.
+[1])

 ```